Here's What Ja Morant Tweeted During The Rams-Bucs Game

 The Rams defeated the Bucs 30-27 to advance to the NFC Championship game.

-Meanwhile, Morant and the Grizzlies will take on the Dallas Mavericks in Texas on Sunday night.
+Meanwhile, Morant and the Grizzlies lost to the Dallas Mavericks in Texas on Sunday night.

 Currently, they are the third seed in the Western Conference, and the only two teams that are in front of them are the Golden State Warriors and Phoenix Suns.